Local Development Scheme

 Input as required

-Due to the small size of the existing Planning Policy and Delivery team, there is currently limited capacity within the team to carry out the local plan development work alongside other commitments and there is no capacity to deal with any unexpected absences.
-There will therefore be a need to explore options for temporarily increasing the size of the team to meet demand and be more resilient.
+Due to the small size of the existing Planning Policy and Delivery team, there is limited capacity within the team to carry out the local plan development work alongside other commitments and there is no capacity to deal with any unexpected absences.
+The size of the team has therefore been temporarily increased to help meet demand and be more resilient.

 Consultants will also need to be engaged on specific projects where there is a requirement for specialist skills or knowledge.